 Evidence of the wholly inadequate nature of such conventional macro-economic theories and derived policy decisions is that the purchasing power of the Pound Sterling falling to about 4% of its value in 1945.

-On the other hand, with governments considering financial intermediaries as being "vital" for economic growth, then such institutions have been selectively rewarded for their failure with a massive donation of public money.
+Governments consider financial intermediaries to be "vital" for economic growth, and such institutions have been selectively rewarded for their failure with a massive donation of public money.
 The private individuals who risked their own funds by investing in such intermediaries would, under normal circumstances, have lost their investment.
 The normal rules of the market, however, were prevented from applying because politicians panicked, goaded on by financial intermediation lobbies and because conventional economists were incapable of, or discouraged from, presenting more equitable solutions.

 Recently, the common sense question, "Are there alternative policies that can avoid the shortcoming of the conventional policies?" has been raised in political circles, by the Governor of the Bank of England, members of the "Occupy Movement" and, indeed, throughout the constituency of the United Kingdom, European Union and world in general.
 This fundamental issues is being raised, largely by non-economists while most economists struggle with trying to find practical solutions within the pre-determined terrain of their particular "school of macroeconomics".
 This was the situation at the beginning of the last Century when Keynes published his book, "The General Theory of Employment, Interest & Money" (1936), the same exchanges occurred during the late 1970s and they are repeating themselves now.